kayzhu/kayzhu.github.com/contact/index.md

 ---
-layout: default
+layout: page
-title: Contact
+title: Contact Information
 ---

-###Contact Information

 The best way to reach me is through Twitter or Email: